auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 #### `clearSession(federated:)`

 This method now yields a `Result<Void, WebAuthError>`, which is aliased to `WebAuthResult<Void>`.
-This means you can now check the type of error (e.g. if the user cancelled the operation) and act accordingly.
+This means you can now check the type of error, e.g. if the user cancelled the operation.

 <details>
   <summary>Before</summary>